12 tips of Christmas

 Here, we share our 12 tips of Christmas – some simple ways to look after mental health for ourselves and those around us this festive season.

-2. Acknowledge what might cause stress
+2. Acknowledge what might cause you stress

-3. Have a routine
+3. Keep a bit of a routine

 Of course, for many of us the Christmas period is a change to our normal day-to-day activities.
 However, keeping a bit of routine can support our mental health, just as going to bed and getting up at regular times helps us to get better sleep.

-4. Seek company if we need it
+4. Seek company if you need it

-5. Try not to overspend
+5. Try not to overspend to show your love

 Or, at least try to limit the amount of attention we give to our phones this Christmas.